Skip to main content

 • Hormonal Precursor Deficit ∞ Reduced DHEA means less raw material to produce estrogens and androgens that help protect metabolic function in various tissues.

 Understanding this connection provides a powerful framework for interpreting your own body’s signals.
 The challenges are not a personal failing; they are the result of predictable, age-related changes in your internal biochemistry.
-Recognizing the role of DHEA allows for a more targeted and informed approach to reclaiming your and vitality.
+Recognizing the role of DHEA allows for a more targeted and informed approach to reclaiming your metabolic health and vitality.

 Intermediate